lifeexplorer/myrepo-happygitwithr/README.md

 This is a line from RStudio.

-Second line of the RStudio commit.
+Second line of the RStudio commit on a Windows PC.